kiith-sa/ICE/docsrc/tutorials/modding.rst

 * A *health* component with 500 maximum health.
 Entities with a health component die when they run out of health.
 * A *warhead* component that causes 500 damage and doesn't kill the ship itself.
-  Warheads are fired at collision with another entity.
-This means our ship causes damage to other ships it collides with but doesn't immediately get destroyed.
+  Warheads are triggered at collision with another entity.
+This means our ship causes damage to ships it collides with but doesn't immediately get destroyed.
   Most projectiles, for example, are destroyed as soon as they collide with something.

 There are other components a ship can have.
 You can see the modding reference pages (linked from :ref:`index`) more detailed information.